 Forty-Seven Ideas and No Direction

 A polytechnic facing a $38 million shortfall convened its leadership team.
-The VP Finance proposed cutting 30% of programs.
+The VP Finance proposed cutting 30% of programmes.
 The VP Academic pushed back.
 The Director of International Education wanted to pivot to corporate markets.
-The Dean of Health Sciences pointed out that his programs were full.
-By the end of two hours, they had forty-seven ideas on a whiteboard — cost reductions, revenue schemes, partnerships, marketing campaigns — none connected to each other, with no criteria for choosing.
-The problem wasn't a lack of ideas.
-It was the Purpose → Strategy gap: no shared understanding of why the institution existed, and therefore no basis for deciding which ideas mattered.
+The Dean of Health Sciences pointed out that his programmes were full.
+By the end of two hours, they had forty-seven ideas on a whiteboard, with no criteria for choosing.

 Five Divisions, One Resident, Zero Coordination

-A city government's Department of Community Services operated five divisions — housing, childcare, workforce development, income support, family services.
+A city government's Department of Community Services operated five divisions: housing, childcare, workforce development, income support, and family services.
 A single mother needing help from three divisions encountered conflicting eligibility requirements that trapped her in a loop no single division created and no single division could see.
 Forty-one percent of residents who applied to multiple divisions never completed a second application.
-The gap wasn't within any division.
-It was the Capability → Operations gap: competent services that had never been designed to work together from the stakeholder's perspective.

 The Platform That Changed Nothing